PaulDMooney/css-grid-blog/ICONS_BLOGPOST.md

 </svg>
 ```

-You can read more about it in [this article](ttps://css-tricks.com/svg-fragment-identifiers-work/)
+You can read more about it in [this article](https://css-tricks.com/svg-fragment-identifiers-work/)

 From here it's up to you to decide how you want to incorporate this into your project.
 Do you build the sprite file yourself?
 Alternatively you can use a command line tool, like [svg-sprite](https://www.npmjs.com/package/svg-sprite), to build the sprite file for you.
 Another option is you can try to make it a part of your project's build.

+### Wrap up

+There are a number of approaches to handling iconography in your web application, and a number of reasons to choose different approaches (fonts or SVGs, inlined or external, data URLs or sprites, etc.) and there's no necessarily wrong approaches.
+It all depends on your tastes, technical limitations and capabilities.
+The aim of this post is to guide you down a specific path of using SVG icons and reasons you might want to do it that way.
+I hope it was enlightening.